apollographql/supergraph-demo-k8s-graph-ops/README.md

 ## Learn More

-Checkout the [apollographq/supergraph-demo](https://github.com/apollographql/supergraph-demo) `source repo`.
+Checkout the [apollographq/supergraph-demo](https://github.com/apollographql/supergraph-demo) `Source Repo`.

 Learn more about [how Apollo can help your teams ship faster](https://www.apollographql.com/docs/studio/).